I met God the other day

 “Well, if you are God you know everything about everything, so let’s start with something easy.
 How about you tell me what I’ll do next.”

 God looked at me sideways from beneath his bushy eyebrows.
 I have to admit, he looked pissed off but heaved a great sigh before saying, “How the hell should I know, you’ve got free will haven’t you?
 I gave it to you for Christ’s sake!”

 “Fair enough,” I said.
-I was in no hurry and was prepared to cut him a little slack, “so what can I get you to do that’ll prove you are who you say you are?”
+I was in no hurry and was prepared to cut him some slack, “so what can I get you to do that’ll prove you are who you say you are?”
 I asked.

 “Oh yes, and what is that pray?”